electric-sql/electric/docs/api/clients/typescript.md

 The Electric client above defines a property for every table in our data model: `electric.db.users`, `electric.db.projects`, etc.
 The API of these tables is explained below when we discuss the [supported queries](#queries).
-In addition, one can execute raw SQL queries using the `electric.db.raw` and `electric.db.liveRaw` escape patches.
+In addition, one can execute raw read-only SQL queries using the `electric.db.rawQuery` and `electric.db.liveRawQuery` escape patches.
-Raw queries should be used with caution as they are unchecked and may cause the sync service to stop if they are ill-formed.
+It is also possible to execute raw queries that can modify the store using `electric.db.unsafeExec`, but it should be used with caution as the changes are unchecked and may cause the sync service to stop if they are ill-formed.
 Therefore, only use raw queries for features that are not supported by our regular API.

 ## Configuration